ZeroMeltdown/ISX-2250-Africa-Delete/README.md

-    WARNING: Everything must be unplugged or the ecm will re-establish J1939 communications to the devices such as the egr valve or NOx sebnsors and flag them with errors.
+    WARNING: Everything must be unplugged or the ecm will re-establish J1939 communications to the devices such as the egr valve or NOx sensors and flag them with errors.

 + Use standard methods to flash the file into the ecm with Insite.
 Be